T of C

 2. Eight Songs for Western Keyboard (西琴曲意 Xiqin Quyi; see further information)

-"Xiqin" in this title has also been translated as "for clavichord" and "for harpsichord".
-My best guess is that the instrument Ricci first brought to Beijing was a clavichord, but it also may have been a harpsichord; eventually he probably had both.
+The original Italian title for this set of songs was apparently Canzone del manicordio di Europa voltate in lettera cinese (Songs of the European manicordio rendered with Chinese characters).
+Regarding the English translation, "xiqin" in this title has been variously translated, most often either as "for clavichord" or "for harpsichord".
+My best guess is that the instrument Ricci first brought to Beijing was a clavichord, but it also may have been an early form of the harpsichord or the Italian virginal; eventually he probably had more than one.
 For more on this see also Keyboards ca. 1600 CE and What musical instrument(s).
 As for the term "quyi" in the title, literally "song meaning", it can also indicate "making a special concession to achieve others' goals" (deFrancis).
+Many thanks here to Marco Musillo, in 2012 a research associate at the Museum of Cultures in Lugano, for providing some translations from FR and giving other advice.

 Lyrics

-The general introduction to the songs in Li Madou Zhongwen Zhuyi Ji (p.
-285) says that Ricci's lyrics were largely inspired by the Psalms of David, mentioning in particular Ricci's songs #2, #5, "and so on".
+The complete lyrics, as copied and translated above, were taken from Li Madou Zhongwen Zhuyi Ji, pp. 287-291.
+The general introduction to that modern edition says (p.
+285) that Ricci's lyrics were largely inspired by the Psalms of David, mentioning in particular Ricci's songs #2, #5, "and so on".
 Ricci refers to them not as religious lyrics but as 道語 daoyu, suggesting lyrics on moral or philosophical subjects.

 Music